VirtusLab/git-machete-intellij-plugin/README.md

 <summary><strong>Slide in branch</strong></summary>
 <br/>

-You can also create a new branch below selected one (also without editing `machete` file manually).
+You can also create a new branch below the selected one (also without editing `machete` file manually).
 To do this, choose the `Slide In Branch Below Selected Branch` action from a context menu.
 Type the name of new branch in the dialog window and click `Slide In` button.
 Another dialog will appear &mdash; it is a standard new branch IntelliJ dialog.